LiamTyler/Photoshop/doc/iter2_designdocument.md

 ```

+The first key aspect of this class is the kernal_ member variable.
 The Kernal object is a similar to the Mask of Tools in iteration 1.
 It is composed of a two dimensional array of floats, which is pointed to by the kernal_ variable.
 Each element in the array is the percentage of that pixel we want for our final pixel.
-To better see this, observe the ApplyKernal method shown in Fig 5 below.
+To better see this, observe the next key aspect of the Kernal class: the ApplyKernal method (shown in Figure 5 below).

-###### kernal.cc
+###### Figure 5: The ApplyKernal method of the Kernal class (src/kernal.cc)
 ```C++
 ColorData Kernal::ApplyKernal(PixelBuffer* oldimage, int start_x, int start_y) {
     int buff_width = oldimage->width();